adamhutchings/OpenScoutingArchitecture/README.md

 following files depending on implementation language:
     - C / C++ - OSA/significant_event/OSA_significant_event.h

+2.5
+- Each conforming "match collection" implementation may choose to provide a unique and meaningful scout ID to each "significant event" collected.
+In the case that no such information exists, whether from some data being missing or because the implementation either does not use scout IDs or scout IDs are meaningless, the scout ID for each data point MUST be set to what the constant OSA_NO_SCOUT_ID is defined is.
+Conforming implementations may NOT let OSA_NO_SCOUT_ID be equal to any valid and meaningful scout ID.

+2.6
+- Each conforming "match collection" implementation shall provide:
+    - 2.6.1 A user interface which collects data primarily during the match. ( There may be opportunities to input data immediately after the match ends but the UI should be tied to the game in real time.)
+    - 2.6.2 There shall be UI components sufficient that any valid "significant event" may be created during the game, with the timestamp determined by the real time when such a UI component is activated, and the time when the application was informed that the game began.
+    - 2.6.3 No invalid "significant event" shall be passed from the "match collection" into the "backend", and all invalid data points must be corrected as elucidated below.
+        - 2.6.3 In the event that a game has multiple stages with different events possible during each, it shall be possible to enter any event type with any timestamp in the front-end of the "match collection", so that if data is not all the way entered from one stage when the next stage begins, it is still possible to enter the data in a close approximation of real time.
+It is the responsibility of the rest of "match collection" to correct the data.
+        - 2.6.3.1 Should there be a set range of times in which a particular event type may occur, the "match collection" shall clamp all out-of-bounds values to the nearest bound.
+        - 2.6.3.2 Any other invalid data entered shall be corrected to be valid in an implementation-dependent manner.

 ## Implementation Setting (???)
 x.1
 - The implementation setting file shall define either in itself or in an